andrewangelle/generator-js-starter/README.md

 $ npm start
 ```

-Then go to https://localhost:8080.
-You should see the landing page
+Then go to localhost:8080 in your browser and you should see the landing page.

-You can start tweaking your app by opening up and editing /src/index.js
+You can start tweaking your app by opening up and editing /src/index.js.